Minor Undergraduate Program

 • All courses must be letter-graded and completed with a grade of C or better.

-• Only one course (3 credits) may be completed through an approved study abroad program.
+• Only one course (three credits) may be completed through an approved study abroad program.

 Study Abroad